Why the Rolling Stones Once Released Simultaneous Compilations

 Rolling Stones completists had their hands full on June 6, 1975, when a pair of new band compilations arrived in stores on the same day.

-While it seems likely that their concurrent release probably dampened sales for both albums, they both ended up doing fairly well: Made in the Shade peaked at No. 6 in the U.S. and went platinum, while Metamorphosis went to No. 8 and spun off the moderately successful singles "I Don't Know Why" and "Out of Time."
+It seems likely that their concurrent release dampened sales for both albums, but they both ended up doing fairly well: Made in the Shade peaked at No. 6 in the U.S. and went platinum, while Metamorphosis went to No. 8 and spun off the moderately successful singles "I Don't Know Why" and "Out of Time."

-Of course, neither of the albums were really a replacement for new Stones product, which arrived the following year in the form of new guitarist Ron Wood's official studio LP debut as a member of the band, Black and Blue.
-That album went straight to No. 1, reasserting the Stones as one of the biggest rock groups on the planet — but Made in the Shade and Metamorphosis proved there was a nearly endless thirst for reissues too, and that's an appetite that remains unfilled, as evidenced by the deluxe remaster of Sticky Fingers that the group oversaw for release in 2015.
+Of course, neither of the albums were really a replacement for new Rolling Stones product, which arrived the following year in the form of new guitarist Ronnie Wood's official studio LP debut as a member of the band.
+Black and Blue went straight to No. 1, reasserting the Stones as one of the biggest rock groups on the planet.